TUDelft-PRIME-Books/Linear-Algebra/Chapter6/Diagonalizability.md

 Check for yourself what happens if $k = 0$.

 The advantage is the following.
-Normally, multiplication of two $n \times n$ matrices requires $n$ multiplications per entry (or $2n-1$ operations, if additions are counted as well), and there are $n\times n$ entries to be computed.
+Normally, multiplication of two $n \times n$-matrices requires $n$ multiplications per entry (or $2n-1$ operations, if additions are counted as well), and there are $n\times n$ entries to be computed.
 So for the $k$th power that requires about $k\times n^3$ multiplications of numbers.
 To compute $PD^kP^{-1}$ we need $n$ $k$th powers to find $D^k$, and we are left with one 'simple' matrix product $PD^k$ and one 'full' matrix product.

 ::::::